MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 Using this flag can reduce your time spent on:

-- basic correctness
+- Basic correctness
-- cross platform portability
+- Cross platform portability
-- security
+- Security
-- stress testing
+- Stress testing
-- integrating new source code
+- Integrating new source code

-With just a **simple recompile**, you can expose many difficult to find, errors with **no false positives**.
+Building with -fsanitize=address and using your existing test assets is a highly recommended, step in properly testing your software.
+With just a [simple recompile](#Command-line), you can expose many difficult to find, errors with **no false positives**.
 This class of errors is not found with [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) or [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
-Building with -fsanitize=address and using your existing test assets is a highly recommended, step in properly testing your software.

 ## Developer Message